jdee/ios-knob-control/README.md

 drop into your project.
 You have to provide at least one image for the knob.
 You may use any of the images in this project or supply your own.

-The ios-knob-control.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides an example of use.
+The KnobControlDemo.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides examples of use.

 ---